jdavis/jdavis.github.com/_drafts/never-save-anything-for-the-swim-back.md

 {{ page.title }}
 ================

+I put the quote "I never save anything for the swim back" everywhere.
+I have it on almost every profile that I have on the internet.
+Some of you might have heard it before but I'm finally going to explain where I got it from and why it means so much to me.

+## The Movie

 [Gattaca][gattaca] is a science fiction move that came out in 1997.
 Although I was 7 the year it was released, I didn't watch it until ~10 years later when I was in high school.